peterloeffler/youtube_music_upload_downloader/README.md

 ```
 python youtube_music_upload_downloader.py
 ```
 Files will be downloaded to the current folder under `Albums` and will be put into a separate subdirectory for every album.
+!!!
+ATTENTION: If you uploaded a lot of music you could be rate limited when executing this script.
+I was blocked from listening to any music or watching any YouTube videos for ~2 days.
+And of course the music download of this script does not work anymore while you are blocked.